-We have a range of interviews covering various aspects of human inequality—sexual, racial and social.
+We have a range of interviews about books covering various aspects of human inequality—sexual, racial and social.
 A number of our interviews related specifically to the United States.
 Michele Lamont, professor of sociology at Harvard University discusses the sociology of inequality.
 And Kenneth W. Mack, professor of law at Harvard discusses egalitarianism in the United States and the practice of exclusion at the heart of US politics.
 Anthropologist Ruth Gomberg-Munoz considers the US’s undocumented workers and the mutual dependence between slums and ‘urban glamour zones’.
 British lawyer, Shami Chakrabarti, addresses human rights and looks at the relationship between Harry Potter and the War on Terror.

 On a more international level, we have Amnesty International’s Steve Crawshaw looking at the history of human rights issues from the Belgian Congo to Iran.
 Nicola Jones considers gender equality in the developing world and Mary Robinson, former President of Ireland, climate justice.
 Architect and writer, John Calame, talks about the origins and consequences of partitioned cities such as Jerusalem, Belfast, Mostar and Nicosia.